A “spiritual discipline” is a devotional and physical activity. There are many spiritual disciplines.

 The object of our worship is Jesus (Matt.
 4:10).
 We worship the Lord not only because of who he is but also because of what he has done (Rom.
 12:1).

-We expect Christ to be in our midst, teaching and touching us with his living power by his Spirit.
-And just as worship begins in holy expectancy, we leave with a call to serve others (Isa.
+We expect Christ to be explicitly in our midst, teaching and touching us with his living power by his Spirit.
+And in the same way, we begin worship in holy expectancy; we leave with a call to serve others (Isa.
 6:8).